 The capacity factor on an AC basis is used for correct comparison with other sources and consideration of the use of the transmission system.
 The sample comprises 863 projects in the Northeast and 72 in the Southeast/Midwest.

-As a result, the factors presented in Figure 19.
+As a result, the capacity factors presented in Figure 2323 were obtained.